Xerkan10/Fall-2024-DSA210-Project/README.md

    - I will analyze the correlation between match duration and performance metrics or win/loss outcomes.

 5. **Does the number of games played in one sitting affect my performance or match result?**
-   - I will explore the relationship between the number of games played in a single session and my overall performance.
+   - I will explore the relationship between the number of games played in a single session(in one seat) and my overall performance.

 6. **Do starting time and date of matches affect my performance?**
    - I will investigate how match timestamps influence my performance.
 For example: